Conditions

 case value1:

-// code runs if expression == value1
+// runs if expression == value1

 case value2:

-// code runs if expression == value2
+// runs if expression == value2

 case value3, value4:

-// code runs if expression == value3 or value4
+// runs if expression == value3 or value4

 default:

-// code runs if expression does not match any case
+// runs if no case matches

 -

-fallthroughkeyword overrides the implicitbreakbehavior and continues execution into the next case:a := 2 switch a { case 1: fmt.Println("One") case 2: fmt.Println("Two") fallthrough case 3: fmt.Println("Three") case 4: fmt.Println("Four") default: fmt.Println("None of above") } // Two // Three -
+fallthroughoverrides the implicitbreakand continues into the next case:a := 2 switch a { case 1: fmt.Println("One") case 2: fmt.Println("Two") fallthrough case 3: fmt.Println("Three") case 4: fmt.Println("Four") default: fmt.Println("None of above") } // Two // Three -

-switchblock:s := "hi" switch n := len(s); n { case 1: fmt.Println("n is:", n) case 2: fmt.Println("n is:", n) default: fmt.Println("None of above", n) } // n is: 2 fmt.Println("n is:", n) // <-- compiler: undefined: n -
+switchstatement, with scope limited to theswitchblock:s := "hi" switch n := len(s); n { case 1: fmt.Println("n is:", n) case 2: fmt.Println("n is:", n) default: fmt.Println("None of above", n) } // n is: 2 fmt.Println("n is:", n) // <-- compiler: undefined: n -

-Omitting the expression makes the
+Omitting the expression makes

-switchstatement act like anif-elsestatement:a := 3 switch { case a == 1: fmt.Println("One") case a == 2: fmt.Println("Two") case a == 3 || a == 4: fmt.Println("Three or Four") default: fmt.Println("None of above") } // Three or Four
+switchbehave like anif-elsechain.a := 3 switch { case a == 1: fmt.Println("One") case a == 2: fmt.Println("Two") case a == 3 || a == 4: fmt.Println("Three or Four") default: fmt.Println("None of above") } // Three or Four